Whoever wears the FM ‘crown’ a rising middle may prize us off NI’s hamster wheel politics

 Unionism hasn’t recovered from the shock of 2017, but nor has it lost to “the other side”, merely to those who are convinced either that: one, the union is not under threat; or two they’ve better things to be doing.

-The trend in the ‘neither’ share is consistently upwards regardlessly of whether unionism or nationalism prospers.
-In spite of the much vaunted demographic argument, nationalism hasn’t grown in 20 years.
+The trend in the ‘neither’ share is consistently upwards regardless of whether it is unionism or nationalism that prospers.
+And in spite of the much vaunted demographic argument, nationalism hasn’t grown in 20 years.

 As Shirlow notes: